srsmith516/lab-01/README.md

 [  PASSED  ] 1 test.
 ```

-> Make a commit here with the CMakeLists.txt, main.cpp, test.cpp, and c-echo.h file as well as the googletest and .gitmodules files
+> Make a commit here with the CMakeLists.txt, main2.cpp, test.cpp, and c-echo.h file as well as the googletest and .gitmodules files

 ## Testing Edge Cases